SaiDhanyaa/awesome-gee-community-datasets/docs/projects/usdm.md

 and the National Oceanic and Atmospheric Administration.
 Map courtesy of NDMC.
 ```

+## Keywords

+National Drought Mitigation Center, NDMC, Drought, University of Nebraska-Lincoln, United States Department of Agriculture, USDA, National Oceanic and Atmospheric Administration, NOAA, USDM

+## Date Created
+2021-04-24

+## Changelog

+NA

+## Provider

-Produced by : National Drought Mitigation Center at the University of Nebraska-Lincoln, the United States Department of Agriculture, and the National Oceanic and Atmospheric Administration.
+National Drought Mitigation Center at the University of Nebraska-Lincoln, the United States Department of Agriculture, and the National Oceanic and Atmospheric Administration.
 Map courtesy of NDMC

-Processed secondary/formatted & Curated by: Samapriya Roy

-Keywords: "National Drought Mitigation Center, NDMC, Drought, University of Nebraska-Lincoln, United States Department of Agriculture, USDA, National Oceanic and Atmospheric Administration, NOAA, USDM"

-Last updated: 2021-04-24
+## Curated in GEE by
+NA